-“Seems you are not flying with us today”, the phrase Flugblogger heard during the first attempt to join training flight of Icelandic Coastguard.
+“Seems you are not flying with us today”, the phrase Flugblogger heard during the first attempt to join training flight of Icelandic Coast Guard (ICG).
 Minutes before the departure the crew received an emergency call with code “Alpha”.
-They still were waiting for confirmation from a paramedic, who was on the way to road accident site, but the preparation for rescue operation has begun already.
-“Sh-sh!” it was impossible for a regular person to understand the noise from crew’s portable radio, but navigator got everything and started to put coordinates on operations board.
-Captain and first officer have found the place on Google map: “Must be this part of Circle road, over there”.
+They still were waiting for confirmation from a paramedic, who was on the way to the road accident site, but the preparation for rescue operation has begun already.
+“Sh-sh!”, it was impossible for a regular person to understand the noise from the crew’s portable radio, but navigator got everything and started to put coordinates on operations board.
+Captain and first officer have found the place on Google map: “Must be this part of the Circle road, over there”.

-Aviation department of Icelandic Coastguard (in Icelandic “Landhelgisgæsla Íslands”) have hundreds of emergency calls like this each year, and the tendency is growing.
-It was only 155 calls for instant assistance in 2011, then 195 in 2013, and finally 257 in 2017.
+Aviation department of Icelandic Coast Guard (in Icelandic “Landhelgisgæsla Íslands”) has hundreds of emergency calls like this each year, and the tendency is growing.
+It was only 155 calls for urgent assistance in 2011, then 195 in 2013, and finally 257 in 2017.
 “Last year we flew almost every day”, ICG Chief of operations Ásgrímur L. Ásgrímsson told to Flugblogger, emphasize he counts not only emergency calls.

 Then “Charlie” is more important, as it already relates to somebody’s life, but does not request immediate action. Ásgrímsson explained with a real-life example: “There is somebody has been lost since yesterday.
 We just let to crew know that when it will start the bright outside they need to be at Selfoss and be ready to search for the police”.